Silver: What You Need to Know

 Fun Facts About Silver

-Ancient peoples first began mining and separating silver from lead as early as 3000 B.C in what is now modern-day Turkey.
+Ancient peoples first began mining and separating silver from lead as early as 3000 B.C. in what is now modern-day Turkey.
 They fashioned it into their jewelry, ornaments, and eating utensils.
 Silver has been said to have antibacterial and germ-killing properties, which is why at one point it was used to make the silverware we use to eat.

-- Pure silver is actually the best conductor of electricity, more than any other metal, but it’s not used as often for obvious reasons.
-It’s expensive.
+• Pure silver is actually the best conductor of electricity, more than any other metal, but it’s not used as often for obvious reasons, it’s expensive.

 Health Benefits of Silver

-As strange as this sounds, silver has a number of health benefits (and it’s safe for you to do so) when you consume it properly.
+As strange as this sounds, silver has a number of health benefits (and it’s been shown to be safe for you to do so) when you consume it properly.
 No, I’m not telling you to sit down and start taking a bite out of a huge chunk of it, but you can take it in a supplement form.
 It provides your immune system with a boost by assisting it to keep you healthy.
 Please check with your medical professional to be sure any medications you are taking will work with structured silver.

-Doctors have discovered that applying silver directly to a wound helps to kill off any disease that’s causing the infection around the wound.
-It also allows skin tissue to grow back and repair itself more quickly.
+Please keep in mind, I am not a doctor, a nurse, or anyone in the medical field.
+Just to be clear, silver does not CURE any disease.
+I use it whenever I feel drained or I have been around sick people.
+Doctors have discovered that applying silver directly to a wound helps to kill off the bacteria that are causing the infection around the wound.
+It also helps skin tissue to grow back and repair itself more quickly.
 Silver may help soothe sinus infections and may help soothe the effects of the common cold or flu.

 Knowing the Different Types of Silver